marylizkarumba/alx-low_level_programming/0x1C-makefiles/README.md

 You are not allowed to use the %.o: %.c rule

-Your Makefile should work even if there is a file in the folder that has the same name as one of your rules
+Your Makefile should work even if there is a file in the folder that has the same name as one of your rules.

-Your Makefile should not compile if the header file m.h is missing